Menu Close

 American Christian, most of the rest of the world knows this already, from experience.
 But there is coming a day when to identify as a Christian in America will bring consequences…

-We live in a free country.
+We live in a free society.
 While I think personal liberties are under attack by corporate, military-industrial complex, and surveillance-industrial complex interests, I have no fear of being persecuted or jailed if I oppose those interests.
 Much like Evangelical Christians, atheists are free to write about, attack, critique, and make fun of religion.
 I don’t fear the government breaking my door down and arresting me for something I have written.

-Unfortunately, when one lives in a country where freedom of belief and practice are ensconced in its founding documents and law, the slightest denial of freedom or the slightest inconvenience can be viewed as an attack on freedom and personal rights.
+Unfortunately, when one lives in a country where freedom of belief and practice are ensconced in its founding documents and law, the slightest denial of freedom or inconvenience can be viewed as an attack on freedom and personal rights.
 The religious right thinks legalizing same-sex marriage and justice and equal protection under the law for LGBTQ people is an infringement of their religious rights.
 However, allowing same-sex couples to marry in no way infringes on a person’s right to believe and worship as they see fit.
 Legalizing same-sex marriage changed nothing for Christians.
-Christians are still free to pray, read the Bible, evangelize, attend a house of worship, and — get this — forbid LGBTQ people from being members in their church.
-Nothing in federal or state law required churches and or clerics to accept LGBTQ members or perform their wedding ceremonies.
+Christians are still free to pray, read the Bible, evangelize, attend a house of worship, and — get this — forbid LGBTQ people from being members of their church.
+Nothing in federal or state law requires churches and or clerics to accept LGBTQ members or perform their wedding ceremonies.

 No clergyperson will ever be required to marry a same-sex couple.
 Since marriage is a secular function of law, a pastor is free to choose whom he will or won’t marry.
 It is the marriage license, not the ceremony, that gives a marriage legal force.
 This is why public officials must issue marriage licenses to heterosexual and same-sex couples alike.
 They are acting on behalf of the state, a secular institution.
 If they cannot, according to their conscience, fulfill their legal obligation to issue a marriage license to all who request one, then they should resign.
 Their resignation is not persecution.
 All of us have beliefs and moral and ethical values that might, in some circumstances, preclude us from holding certain jobs.
 Not being able to hold those jobs is NOT persecution.